tom335/exchanger_api/exchanger/README.md

 That's it, if the steps finish successfully, you should have your app up and running!

-It's time to see the API documentation, in the [/api/doc](localhost:4003/).
+It's time to see the API documentation, in the [project home](localhost:4003/).